i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/6-PWM-Motor-Speed/README.md

 * Set pin direction to output at register TRISB - Page 120
 * Set pin for digital I/O purpose at register ANSELB - Page 121
   - PWM peripheral is digital output.
+* Set alternate pin function control register APFCON at CCP1SEL to use RB0.
 * Set pin direction to output at register TRISC - Page 125
 * Use macro to define motor direction can replace long register name in the code.